 - Heat a large skillet or jumbo cooker to medium high heat with 1 tablespoon of sesame oil

-- Add water chestnuts, sugar snap peas, mushrooms, bell pepper, green onions, broccoli, garlic, and ginger
+- Add the water chestnuts, sugar snap peas, mushrooms, bell pepper, green onions, broccoli, garlic, and ginger

-- Cook for 20 - 25 minutes, stirring often, until most of the liquid evaporates and vegetables are cooked but not too soft
+- Stir fry the vegetables for 20 - 25 minutes, stirring often, until most of the liquid evaporates and vegetables are cooked but not too soft

 - If you serve with rice, you may need to salt the rice, dependent on your tastebuds